KSCU-radio/kscu-site/content/about/index.md

----
++++
-title: "About KSCU"
+title = "About KSCU"
-date: 2020-08-14
+date = "2020-08-14"
-description: "Learn about KSCU.
-Founded in 1948, we continue a long history of non-commercial music, sports broadcasting, and talk shows, all 100% student-run."
+description = "Learn about KSCU.
+Founded in 1948, we continue a long history of non-commercial music, sports broadcasting, and talk shows, all 100% student-run." showDate = false showAuthor = false showReadingTime = false showPagination = false showTableOfContents = true
-showDate: false
-showAuthor: false
-showReadingTime: false
-showPagination: false
-showTableOfContents: true

----
++++

 <style>
 #metadata {
 display: none;